Analyticsphere/p2-documentation-Ver0.1/README.md

 The PR2 transformation architecture is a serverless ETL pipeline which is built on Google Cloud Platform that transforms Connect data from its raw form to a clean, standardized format for research purposes.

-## PR2 Version 0.1 Notes for Controlled Tier.
+## PR2 Version 0.1 Notes for Sensitive Tier.
 - For detailed description of how to properly update PR2 Pipeline, please contact Analytics Team to obtain the documentation for updating the pipeline.
 - In order to make any changes to the codes.
 The codes will need to be pushed to GitHub for documentation purposes.
 -- However, the code will also need to be updated in the DAG Airflow GCS bucket [PR2 Pipeline DAG Folder](https://console.cloud.google.com/storage/browser/us-central1-ccc-orchestrato-a82b22b0-bucket/dags;tab=objects?inv=1&invt=Ab3BcA&project=nih-nci-dceg-connect-prod-6d04&prefix=&forceOnObjectsSortingFiltering=false)